noaa-pifsc/PIFSC-CAS-Containerized-Oracle-Development-Environment/README.md

 ## Automated Deployment Process
 -   ### Prepare the folder structure
     -   The [prepare_docker_project.sh](./deployment_scripts/prepare_docker_project.sh) bash script is automatically executed when the deployment script for either [runtime scenario](#runtime-scenario) is executed.
-    -   The script prepares the working copy of the repository by dynamically retrieving the DB/app files for all dependencies (if any) as well as the DB/app files for the given data system which will be used to build and run the ODE container
+    -   The script prepares the working copy of the repository by dynamically retrieving the DB/app files for all dependencies (if any) as well as the DB/app files for the given data system which will be used to build and run the CODE container
 -   ### Build and Run the container
     -   Choose a runtime scenario:
         -   [Development](#development): The [build_deploy_project_dev.sh](./deployment_scripts/build_deploy_project_dev.sh) bash script is intended for development purposes